PDRs4All XVIII. JWST-NIRCam Photometric properties of protoplanetary disks in the Orion Nebula Cluster: Typology of ONC disks

 The SED of 203-506 has a peculiar shape due to its morphology and to the flux extraction method.
 The edge-on disk obstructs most of the light emitted by the central star.
 However, the excess emission observed in the SED ([\ion{Fe}{ii}] line at 1.64~\textmu{}m and the H$_2$ line at 2.12~\textmu{}m) are consistent with the spatial features observed in the emission maps of the figures presented in Appendix~\ref{sect:All_maps}.

-234-104, categorized as ``ambiguous'' Section~\ref{sect:typology}, has a blackbody shaped SED similar to {\it type III} sources.
+234-104, categorized as ``ambiguous'' Section~\ref{sect:typology}, has a blackbody-shaped SED similar to {\it type III} sources.
 The other ambiguous source, 180-218, has a SED that presents strong H$_2$ emission, possible water ice absorption at 3~\textmu{}m and possible PAHs emission at 3.3~\textmu{}m.
 Ignoring the 3.3~\textmu{}m flux, it is similar to that of 203-506.

 We emphasize that the shape of the derived SEDs strongly depends on the size of the aperture used to extract the flux.
 Notably, the observed Pa and Br $\alpha$ excesses strongly depend on the quantity of IF contribution is evaluated.
 Thus, the link between the typology derived from the images and that derived from the SEDs must then be carefully established.